Do you have bruised or bad credit and are in need of a new mortgage, or looking to refinance your existing mortgage? We can help.

 2. Second Mortgage Program

-This is an excellent solution when it doesn’t make sense to pay out the existing first mortgage when it has a great rate, or the penalty to do so is cost prohibitive.
+This is an excellent solution when it doesn’t make sense to pay out the existing first mortgage; for example, when it has a great rate or the penalty to do so is cost prohibitive.
 Credit can be reasonably tarnished, even up to a previous bankruptcy.
 Folks with unverifiable income, the self-employed and recent immigrants to Canada are just a few examples of those that fit this program.
-In some cases, mortgage financing up to 90 percent of the home’s value can be arranged.

 3. Equity 1-2-3 to 65%